WestMecCoding/XHR_Chart_Redo/readme.md

 For example, there is a csv file of the rotten tomato scores of the actor Robert Deniro.

-You could make a chart of his highesty rotten tomator score by year.
+You could make a chart of his highest rotten tomato score by year.

 Create a .csv file in the data/ folder and format the data in such a way that the first column of data has an heading for the X-axis data and the second column has a heading for the y-axis data.